Reaching AI Limits (and Ending Up on StackOverflow Again)

 This failure mode is kind of invisible.
 If you already know the tool or the domain well, you'll notice when the answer smells wrong and go read the docs.
 If you don't, you might just keep trying random variations of a hallucinated solution, assuming you're the one missing something.

-It turns out both me and AI end up relying on static non-conversational public knowledge.
+The conclusion here is that both me and AI end up relying on static non-conversational public knowledge.

 In a way, this brings us back to a familiar place: contributing to public knowledge suddenly matters.
-Maybe not (only) because "open source matters", but because AI depends on it.
+It feels like contributing to the public domain matters not only to humans but also to AI serving humans.